 - apply latest research in deep learning, reinforcement learning, generative adversarial networks, etc.

-- program is offered in San Francisco, New York and London
+- program is offered in San Francisco and London

 Fellows from previous cohorts are now in data science roles at Uber Advanced Technologies Center, Facebook, Yelp, Orange, etc. See a complete list of our past fellows.

 Former Fellow Testimonials

 Applying to the fellowship was the best thing I could have done for my career.
 There’s really no other program like it out there where you can take the lead on a project for a hedge fund and deliver a product that will actually be used.
 I gained invaluable experience in advanced ML methods that boosted my confidence in interviews and landed me where I am today!

 Stephanie Oh, Sentient Technologies

 The program addressed my desire to research the latest deep learning advancements and to interface with and deliver actual products to real clients.
 Not only did I learn a great deal about machine learning from the mentors, but also how to efficiently manage and deliver a product.